Entry requirements – what you need to know

 Entry qualification requirements are changing in some cases.
 That’s because we need to reflect the new GCSE grading structure which no longer uses grades A*-G, it uses Grades 1-9.

-We’ve also reviewed our entry requirements as Central College Nottingham will be merging with New College Nottingham to form Nottingham College, so it’s important that the new college has one consistent set of entry requirements.
+We’ve also reviewed our entry requirements as Central College Nottingham has merged with New College Nottingham to form Nottingham College, so it’s important that the new college has one consistent set of entry requirements.

 If the entry requirements for the course(s) you’ve applied for are changing, then we will have written to you to let you know.
 It does not mean that you might no longer have a place at college.
 Your place at college is secure.
 All it means is that the grades you need to achieve on a particular level of study have changed, so if you don’t achieve these grades, we start you on a different level of study.

 You may have lots of questions and you may be worried about your exam results so here’s a little helpful set of answers to some of the questions you might have.
 If we haven’t answered your question here, then you can fill in your details on this form and someone from the college will call you back at a time to suit you.